-Gajra Bevel Gears Limited
+Gajra Bevel Gears Ltd.

 Your Directors presents their 43rdAnnual Report together with the AuditedFinancial Statements for the year ended 31st March 2018.

-HIGHLIGHTS OF PERFORMANCE:
+HIGHLIGHTS OF PERFORMANCE

 Net sales for the year were Nil as compared to Nil in the previous year nochange;

 Profit/(Loss) before tax for the year was Rs.(14.63) Lakhs as compared to Rs.(53.26) Lakhs in the previous year;

 Profit/(Loss) after tax for the year was Rs.(14.63) Lakhs as compared to Rs.(53.26) Lakhs in the previous year.

 The Summarized financial results are as under: (Rs.
 In Lakhs)

 *The Company has first time adopted IND AS w.e.f.
 1st April 2017accordingly the figures for the previous year ended 31s' March 2017 have beenre-arranged/re-grouped to make comparable with the current year 2017-18 in accordance withIND AS as prescribed under section 133 of the Companies Act 2013.